Stiggy-C/incite/README.md

 # Incite

+### Updates
+#### Oct 29, 2022
+* Incite has been updated to work with (& tested against) Apache Spark standalone cluster.
+* Incite now requires a S3 compatible storage for storing built model as Incite will no longer store an archive of the model
+* [Reference Docker file](./Dockerfiles/spark/Dockerfile) provided to build incite compatible Apache Spark Docker image.

 ## What is Incite?
-Incite is built on top of popular data related frameworks/tools in the Java ecosystem.
-A lot of SMBs may not be able to afford having its own team of data engineers & data scientists.
-Incite aims to become a solution for such problem and hopes to become an easy-to-use data hub by providing easier access of popular data related technologies to non-developers (i.e. Data analyst) in an organization.
+Incite is a distributed data platform which built on top of popular data related frameworks/tools in the Java ecosystem.
+Many SMBs may not be able to afford having its own team of data engineers & data scientists.
+Incite aims to be the solution of such problem by providing an easy-to-use data hub which allows easier access of popular data related technologies to non-developers (i.e. business analyst) in an organization.
 As of now, Incite is in proof of concept stage and is not recommended for production use.

-### What can Incite do?
+### What Incite can do?
 * Data pipeline ([streaming] aggregation & [streaming] transformation)
 * Enterprise integration/message bus
 * Hybrid transaction/analytical processing (HTAP) SQL database
 * Machine Learning as a service

-### What frameworks/libraries are being utilised by Incite?
+### What Incite is built upon?
-As of now, Incite is powered by the following frameworks/libraries,
+As of now, Incite is powered by the following frameworks/libraries/technologies,

-* Apache Camel 3.18.1 (Enterprise integration)
+* Apache Camel 3.18.2 (Enterprise integration)
-* Apache Ignite 2.13.0 (Compute grid/In memory database/Message grid)
+* Apache Ignite 2.14.0 (Compute grid/In memory database/Message grid)
 * Apache Spark 3.3.0 (Data analytic & machine learning)

 ![Component diagram](./component_diagram.png)

+### What Incite requires to run?
+* AWS S3 or compatible storage service

 ## Data [streaming] aggregation & [streaming] transformation
 Data aggregation is to compile and combine data from different data-sources for different kind of data-processing.